Marathi language: Status

 Marathi is the official language of Maharashtra and additional official language in the state of Goa.
-In Goa, Konkani is the sole official language; however, Marathi may also be used for all official purposes in any case.
-Marathi is included among the languages that stand apart of the Eighth Schedule of the Constitution of India, thus granting it the status of a "scheduled language".
-The Government of Maharashtra has submitted an application to the Ministry of Culture to grant classical language status to Marathi.
+In Goa, Konkani is the sole official language; however, Marathi may also be used for any or all official purposes in case any request is received in Marathi.
+Marathi is included among the languages that are part of the Eighth Schedule of the Constitution of India, thus granting it the status of a "scheduled language".
+The Government of Maharashtra has applied to the Ministry of Culture to grant classical language status to Marathi language, which was approved by the Government of India on 3 October 2024.

 The contemporary grammatical rules described by Maharashtra Sahitya Parishad and endorsed by the Government of Maharashtra are supposed to take precedence in standard written Marathi.
 Traditions of Marathi Linguistics and the above-mentioned rules give special status to tatsamas, words adapted from Sanskrit.
 This special status expects the rules for tatsamas to be followed as in Sanskrit.
 This practice provides Marathi with a large corpus of Sanskrit words to cope with the demands of new technical words whenever needed.
+Currently there are many different dialects spoken across India for example, Konkani,Mumbaikar etc.

 In addition to all universities in Maharashtra, Maharaja Sayajirao University of Baroda in Vadodara, Osmania University in Hyderabad, Karnataka University in Dharwad, Gulbarga University in Kalaburagi, Devi Ahilya University in Indore and Goa University in Goa have special departments for higher studies in Marathi linguistics.
 Jawaharlal Nehru University (New Delhi) has announced plans to establish a special department for Marathi.

 Marathi Day is celebrated on 27 February, the birthday of the poet Kusumagraj (Vishnu Vaman Shirwadkar).